 The following table summarizes revenues and expenditures by major fund categories.
 The College strives to meet the adoption of a balanced budget, where expenditures equal the available resources.
-FY2013 included new course fees related to lab and clinical courses to help offset rising costs related to these areas.
+FY2015 includes new course fees related to lab and clinical courses to help offset rising costs related to these areas.
 The college continues to experience increasing costs for salaries and benefits, our largest cost of operations.
-The budget includes a salary increase and an 11.3% rise in provided healthcare costs.